tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 Similar to `psql`, `mongosh` is a client used to query and interact with the data in your Mongo database and is compatible with FerretDB.

-- For macOS, you can run the following brew command: `brew install mongosh`
+- For macOS, you can run the following brew command: `brew install mongosh`.
-- For Windows and Linux, please refer to the steps found within the [mongosh official documentation](https://www.mongodb.com/docs/mongodb-shell/install/)
+- For Windows and Linux, please refer to the steps found within the [mongosh official documentation](https://www.mongodb.com/docs/mongodb-shell/install/).

 ### Setup

 #### Connecting via mongosh

 Once you've established a Tembo MongoAlternative Stack instance, you will need to download a root SSL certificate (this can be found just above the connection string on the right-hand side).
-You can then copy the connection string from the UI and execute it within the terminal having navigated to the directory containing the freshly-downloaded SSL certificate.
+You can then copy the connection string from the UI and execute it within the terminal, having first navigated to the directory containing the freshly-downloaded SSL certificate.
 As an alternative to copying from the UI, you can fill in and run the following mongosh command:

 ```bash